 Most deaths from tetanus occur in people aged over 70 years.

 The bacteria that cause tetanus are found in soil everywhere.
-The bacteria can get into your bloodstream through open wounds.
+Tetanus can enter your bloodstream through:

 Tetanus does not spread from person to person, so you cannot catch tetanus from someone else.

-Tetanus vaccines protect you from getting infected and prevent serious disease.
-Because immunity fades over time, you need booster doses to make sure you stay protected.
+Tetanus can be prevented with vaccination, however immunity fades over time so you need booster doses to make sure you stay protected.

-Tetanus is a life-threatening disease that is treated in hospital.
-Treatment may include:
+Tetanus is a life-threatening disease that is treated in hospital over a period of days.
+Treatment includes: